ainoal/portfolio-website/README.md

 ## Testing

-The website has been tested with Edge, Firefox and Chrome browsers.
+The website has been tested with Firefox 84, Edge 88, Firefox 84 and Chrome 88 browsers.
 Due to some problems with loading pages in different languages on Chrome and Firefox, I have temporarily disabled language options until I fix the bug.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)